 Pumpkin Pie Spice Mix is a good alternative.

-We love to use our Gluten-Free Shortcrust Pastry.
+We love to use our Gluten-Free Shortcrust Pastry, but you can also make delicious Puff Pastry Mince Pies.

 Alex xx